radrbiz/radr-rest/README.md

 }
 ```

 The `value` field can get very large or very small.
-See the [Currency Format](https://wiki.ripple.com/Currency_Format) for the exact limits of Ripple's precision.
+See the [Currency Format](https://wiki.ripple.com/Currency_Format) for the exact limits of Radr's precision.

 ### Amounts in URLs ###